 The setup includes positioning the spool holder at the back of the 3D printer and inserting the filament through its transparent guide (Fibonacci spiral) to the extruder head.
 The print bed (A4 glass cold bed (305 x 220 mm) is included in the accessories cardboard also needs to be positioned.

 The only low-quality part is the plastic part behind the circuit board which also holds in place the LCD screen and the knob.
 This part has a quite rough finish that strongly contrasts with the rest of the machine.
 Because it is slightly misaligned on the top, it is possible to put the SD card in the wrong slot and to lose it inside the printer.
 In this unfortunate event, you would have to remove the front cover and electronic card to access it.

-This 3D printer uses 1.75 mm diameter filament and is compatible with generic 3D filament.
-It can only 3D print with PLA based filament because it is not equipped with an heated print bed.
+This 3D printer uses 1.75 mm diameter filament and is compatible with generic 3D filaments.
+It can only 3D print with PLA based filament because it is not equipped with a heated print bed.

 Getting started -3.5/5

 From a hardware standpoint, it is required to first insert 3D filament through the Fibonacci guide tube (the plastic part that goes from the back of the 3D printer to the extruder and conveys the filament).
 The LCD screen is controlled by a big flat knob with a smooth touch.
 Icons are intuitive and easy to understand.
 The step by step instructions are then really easy to follow.

 We recommend to spray adhesive material on the printbed or to use tape/BuildTak.
 We started with regular hairspray which usually is enough to guarantee good adhesion on a glass surface.
 In our cas,e that did not work and the result was a big blob of melted plastic.
 We switched to using BuildTak and in consequence added a small offset of -0,16 mm to increase the gap between the extruder and the build plate.
 Once the BuildTak is in place we never had adhesion issues anymore and every 3D print came out great.